 The Friends received a Commendation in the Historic Environment Category of the 2013 Waterway Renaissance Awards for the restoration of NB Sculptor

 In 2012 at Trinity House in London, Transport Trust Patron, HRH Prince Michael of Kent, presented a Highly Commended Award to the Friends of The Canal Museum for the high standards applied to the restoration of Sculptor.
 The Award was collected on behalf of the Friends by Richard Cox, a member of the volunteer team assisting with Sculptor’s restoration and who helped crew her back to Stoke Bruerne from Brinklow along with Ryan Dimmock on Southern Cross.

 Sculptor with BBC presenter Ellie Harrison and volunteer team member Kathryn Dodington

 photos: Left - Louise Stockwin, Right - Stella Blackwell, CRT

 On Thursday 26th October members of the Sculptor team had a day out on the Stoke Bruerne lock flight with a film unit from BBC's Countryfile programme along with Alarum Theatre actors Kate Saffin and Heather Wastie.

-The programme will be aired on Remembrance Sunday (12th November).
+The programme was aired on Remembrance Sunday (12th November).